How to Process Ingredients for Carp Bait

 Natural-food waters

-On lakes rich in snails, mussels, seeds, insects and other natural foods, I prefer coherent ingredient processing rather than making the bait artificially uniform.
+On lakes rich in snails, mussels, seeds, insects and other natural food, I prefer coherent ingredient processing rather than making the bait artificially uniform.

-A controlled mixture of particle sizes and bait forms can make practical sense.
+A controlled mixture of particle sizes and bait forms can make practical sense: whole boilies, chopped boilies, crumb, prepared particles and selected coarse fractions.

 The goal is not rough bait for the sake of roughness.